Knowbler-Salesforce: Configuration in Knowbler

 Auto-Generation and Mapping

-On Field Mapping, the first two fields—Title and Summary—look different from the others.
-That's because mapping isn't compulsory for these fields.
+In the Field Mapping section, the first two fields—Title and Summary—are distinct because mapping is optional for these fields.

 NOTE.